RikudouSage/FioCLI/README.md

-# FioCLI
+# Fio CLI

-FioCLI is a command-line client for managing Fio banka accounts.
+Fio CLI is a command-line client for managing Fio bank accounts.
 It stores account credentials and transaction data in a local encrypted database, lets you switch between configured accounts, synchronizes transactions, and can create domestic payments.
 An interactive terminal UI is available for browsing accounts and transactions.

 ## Requirements

 - Go 1.27 or a development shell from `flake.nix`
-- A Fio banka API key
+- A Fio bank API key
-- An encryption password supplied through `FIO_ENCRYPTION_PASSWORD`
+- An encryption password, supplied through `FIO_ENCRYPTION_PASSWORD` or entered in the interactive UI

 ## Build and run